jgamper/compay-syntax/README.md

 Add sourcerer link here.

 All contributions are welcome!
-Please see our [Contributing Guide](https://github.com/jgamper/wsi-syntax) for more details.
+Please see our [Contribution guide](https://github.com/jgamper/wsi-syntax) for more details.

 # Quick Start